CarmineOptions/derisk-solana/README.md

 Query parameters:
  - `protocol` - name of the protocol
- - `start_block_number` - start of the block range
- - `end_block_number` - end of the block range

-Returns an array of loan states within block range with limit of 1000 entries.
+Returns an array of current loan states.

 ##### `/v1/cta`